Parameterized Complexity of the Star Decomposition Problem: Introduction

 \prob{\sdp}{A graph $G=(V,E)$ and two vectors of positive integers $(\mathbf{s},\mathbf{a})$ such that $\mathbf{s}.\mathbf{a}=|E|$.}{ Does $G$ admit an $(\mathbf{s},\mathbf{a})$-star decomposition?}

-\sdp problem can be seen as a two-stage problem where in first stage, we choose an orientation on the edges of the graph $G$ and in second stage we distribute the star lengths on vertices of $G$ such that the sum of star lengths assigned to each vertex $v$ is equal to the out-degree of $v$.
+The \sdp problem can be seen as a two-stage problem where in first stage, we choose an orientation on the edges of the graph $G$ and in second stage we distribute the star lengths on vertices of $G$ such that the sum of star lengths assigned to each vertex $v$ is equal to the out-degree of $v$.
 The second stage is in fact a bin packing problem in which a set of items with prescribed weights (star lengths) as well as a set of bins (vertices of $G$) with different capacities (out-degrees) are given and the task is to assign items to bins such that the sum of item weights assigned to each bin does not exceed its capacity.

-In this paper, we will investigate parameterized complexity of \sdp by considering structural parameters of the input graph such as treewidth ($\tw$), tree-depth ($\td$), neighborhood diversity ($\nd$) and vertex cover number ($\vc$) as well as the intrinsic parameters of the problem such as $d$ (the number of star types), $s=\max_i s_i$ (the maximum length of stars) and $\Delta$ (the maximum degree of the graph).
+In this paper, we will investigate parameterized complexity of \sdp by considering structural parameters of the input graph such as treewidth ($\tw$), tree-depth ($\td$), neighborhood diversity ($\nd$) and vertex cover number ($\vc$) (for the definitions, see e.g. \cite{lampis}) as well as the intrinsic parameters of the problem such as $d$ (the number of star types), $s=\max_i s_i$ (the maximum length of stars) and $\Delta$ (the maximum degree of the graph).
 It can be easily seen that

-For the proof of \eqref{eq:tw} and \eqref{eq:nd} see \cite{lampis}.
-In \cite{dyer} it is proved that the decomposition of a graph into stars of lengths three is NP-hard on graphs of maximum degree $4$.
+For the proof of Inequalities \eqref{eq:tw} and \eqref{eq:nd} see \cite{lampis}.
+It is known that the decomposition of a graph into stars of lengths three is NP-hard on graphs of maximum degree $4$ (see \cite{dyer}).
 Therefore, the problem is para-NP-hard with all parameters $d,s,\Delta$. \begin{theorem}{\rm \cite{dyer}} The problem of decomposition of a graph of maximum degree four into stars of length three $K_{1,3}$ is NP-hard.
 Consequently, \sdp is NP-hard for $d=1$, $s=3$ and $\Delta=4$. \end{theorem}

-We begin with improving the above result by proving that \sdp is NP-hard even on Hamiltonian planar graphs when $d=2$, $s=3$, and $\Delta =3$.
+We begin by improving the above result and proving that \sdp is NP-hard even on Hamiltonian planar graphs when $d=2$, $s=3$ and $\Delta =3$.
 We also prove that this is the border line for NP-hardness, i.e. the problem can be solved in polynomial time on graphs of maximum degree $3$ whenever $s\leq 2$ or $(s,d)=(3,1)$.